The Secret to This Perfect Camping Hot Chocolate? Cayenne Pepper.

 On the Trail

 Add hot cocoa/cayenne mix and water, heat until warm.
-Add 1921 Crema de Tequila, Van Gogh Dutch Chocolate Vodka, and agave nectar to a glass with the hot cocoa.
+Add agave nectar (and liquor, if desired) to a glass with the hot cocoa.
 Stir, float a marshmallow on top, and for a little extra spice add another dash of cayenne on top of everything.